Luc-Bertin/PythonBlog/_posts/2020-08-03-introduction-to-functional-programming.md

 image_folder: /assets/images/post_functional_programming/
 ---

 You've probably heard of list comprehension in Python before.
-It is declarative-like, concise, and generally easier to read than a simple for loop.
+It is a declarative-like, concise, and generally easier way to read than a simple for loop.

 Example:
 ```python
 [x ** 2 for x in [0,1,2]]
 ```

-Have you also heard of what in Python is called a "generator expression"?
+Have you also heard of generator expression in Python?

 ```python
 (x ** 2 for x in [0,1,2])
 ```

-If we reduce to appearance, the only notable difference would be the removal of brackets for the addition of parentheses?
+Reduced to appearance, the only notable difference would be the removal of brackets for the addition of parentheses?
 But is this really the case in practice?

 Have you noticed that you can easily iterate over a list, dictionary, tuple, or string with a for loop?
-What are the shared similarities among all of these (which I recall are built-in types) ?
+What are the shared similarities among all of these built-in types ?

 <img src="{{page.image_folder}}post_image1.png" width="35%" class=".center">